 - Marine Corps Association – For all who have earned and worn the eagle, globe, and anchor, the Marine Corps Association is the professional organization for all Marines—active duty, Reserve, retired, and veterans.
 The MCA understands and identifies with the sacrifices made and the services rendered to this great country.

 - Marine Corps JR ROTC – The Junior Reserve Officers’ Training Corps (JROTC), like its senior counterpart ROTC came into being with the signing of the National Defense Act.
-The act authorized high schools the loan of federal military equipment and the assignment of active or retired military personnel as instructors on the condition that they followed a prescribed course of training.
-At its inception, the JROTC course consisted of a minimum of three hours of military training per week for a period of three years.
-Any JROTC graduate who completed this course of military instruction was authorized a certificate of eligibility for a reserve Commission to be honored at age 21.
+The act authorized high schools the loan of federal equipment and the assignment of active or retired armed forces personnel as instructors on the condition that they followed a prescribed course of training.
+At its inception, the JROTC course consisted of a minimum of three hours of training per week for a period of three years.
+Any JROTC graduate who completed this course of instruction was authorized a certificate of eligibility for a reserve Commission to be honored at age 21.

-The United States Navy is a branch of the United States armed forces military that is responsible for conducting naval operations.
-The mission of the United States Navy is “to maintain, train and equip combat-ready Naval forces that are capable of winning wars, deterring aggression and maintaining freedom of the seas.”
+The United States Navy is a branch of the armed forces military that is responsible for conducting naval operations.
+The mission of the Navy is “to maintain, train and equip combat-ready Naval forces that are capable of winning wars, deterring aggression and maintaining freedom of the seas.”
 As of this writing, the U.S. Navy has nearly 500,000 personnel on active duty or in the Navy Reserve and operates 278 ships in active service and more than 4,000 aircraft.

 The Navy played a key role in the Cold War, where it evolved into a nuclear deterrent and crisis response force while preparing for a possible global war with the Soviet Union.

-The Navy maintains a sizeable and consistent presence in the world, deploying ships to such areas as East Asia, Southern Europe, and the Middle East.
+The Navy maintains a sizable and consistent presence in the world, deploying ships to such areas as East Asia, Southern Europe, and the Middle East.
 The Navy’s ability to project a show of force to the regions of the world, engage in forward areas during peacetime, and rapidly respond to regional crises makes it an active player in American foreign and defense policy.

 The Department of the Navy has three principal components: